shadowzack/TI_Server/README.md

-# Welcome to Technologies interaction API
+# Welcome to Technologies intersection API

 # APP and offical API
 ### APP: